kumahq/kuma-website/docs/docs/0.1.0/documentation/README.md

 ## Dependencies

-Kuma (`kuma-cp`) is one single executable that can be installed anywhere, hence why it's both universal and simple to deploy.
+Kuma (`kuma-cp`) is one single executable written in GoLang that can be installed anywhere, hence why it's both universal and simple to deploy.

 * Running on **Kubernetes**: No external dependencies required, since it leverages the underlying K8s API server to store its configuration.
 A `kuma-injector` service will also start in order to automatically inject sidecar data-plane proxies without human intervention.